Back to blog

 Google Alerts was built for a web that does not exist anymore.
 The conversation moved.
 Your monitoring should move with it.

-If you want to see what Reddit monitoring looks like when it works, you can try MentionDrop and monitor your brand name across Reddit and the broader web in one dashboard.
+If you want to see it in action, you can try MentionDrop and monitor your brand name across Reddit and the broader web in one dashboard.